rosmo/spaceballs-switch/README.md

 Connect POT 1 to 3.3 VCC, POT 2 to pin 8, POT 3 to GND.
 Connect GO button to 3.3 VCC and pin 20.

+If you want to change the behavior so switches 1-4 are toggled independently, uncomment `#define INDEPENDENT_SWITCHES`.

 ## Resetting device

 Jumper 3V3 to pin 23 and reset the device.